humanmade/altis-local-server/docs/README.md

 # Local Server

 The Local Server module providers a local development environment for HM Platform projects.
-It is build on a containerized architecture using Docker images and Docker Compose to provide drop-in replacements for most components of the Cloud infrastructure.
+It is built on a containerized architecture using Docker images and Docker Compose to provide drop-in replacements for most components of the Cloud infrastructure.

 ## Installing

-Local Server uses Docker for containerization, therefor you must install the Docker runtime on your computer as a prerequisite.
+Local Server uses Docker for containerization, therefore you must install the Docker runtime on your computer as a prerequisite.
 Download and install Docker for your OS at [https://www.docker.com/get-started](https://www.docker.com/get-started).

 Once Docker is installed and running, you are ready to start the Local Server.
 Local Server uses the command line via the `composer` command.